prismaticd/django-cookiecutter/README.md

 ## Long Term Support (LTS) branch

 The branch `lts` should be left with versions of Django (and if used) Wagtail that are LTS releases.
-As of December 2018 that is Django 1.11 and Wagtail 2.3.
+As of April 2020 that is Django 2.2 and Wagtail 2.7.